npm package discovery and stats viewer.

 Directory structures

-• lib: Lovefield main library source code
+• lib: Lovefield main library source code.

-• testing: Facility code used for testing
+• testing: Facility code used for testing, including mock objects and schemas.

-• tests: Tests for Lovefield main library
+• tests: Tests for Lovefield main library.

-• dist: Generated dist files
+• dist: Generated distribution files (CommonJS, ESM, UMD, and types).

-• coverage: Code coverage report
+• coverage: Code coverage reports generated during testing.